-Department of Entrepreneurship and Professional Development OFFICE: College of Business Building-Suite 332 adjustment to college life and in exploring career options.
+This course is designed to assist the first year students in their adjustment to college life and in exploring career options.
 Emphases will be placed on self-assessment, image development, credit/money management, winning attitudes, goal setting, dressing for success, constructing personal web pages, action research, portfolio development, leadership skills, and library usage.
 Personal Development activities relative to the students' academic, social and professional success are reinforced through participation in enrichment workshops, seminars, student organizations, service learning, and mentoring.
 (F, S)